lumaa-dev/Cider-Remote/README.md

 # Beta of Cider Remote

 > [!IMPORTANT]
-> Cider Remote's beta allows users to test new features before they release on the App Store, be careful though, bugs may occur more often in beta than in the [App Store](https://apps.apple.com/app/id6670149407) version
+> Cider Remote's beta allows users to test new features before they release on the App Store, be careful though, bugs may occur more often in beta than in the [App Store](https://apps.apple.com/app/id6670149407) version.
+Make sure to [report bugs through support](#feedback).

 Join the [TestFlight beta](https://testflight.apple.com/join/qTeV2T2w) here.

 # License & Copyright
 This project is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
 See the [LICENSE](./LICENSE) file for details.

-*© Cider Collective 2024-2025*
+© Cider Collective 2024-2025